nicolaferraro/nicolaferraro.github.io/_posts/2016-09-25-apache-camel-meets-spring-boot.md

 A related feature that spring-boot offers out of the box is the possibility to override such configuration using environment variables or
 Java options.
-This is a great feature when you plan to run the application in a cloud platform like **Kubernetes** or **Openshift**, since you can exploit it to override some environment related settings using environment variables set up by the cloud provider automatically (eg. external services).
+This is a great feature when you plan to run the application in a cloud platform like **Kubernetes** or **Openshift**, since you can exploit it to override some environment related settings using environment variables set up by the cloud platform automatically (eg. external services).
 A Kunernetes' **ConfigMap** can also be bound to environment variables, providing a way to inject external configuration into the application.

 Trends are changing but camels are creatures that can adapt well to every environment!